-1 Dead, 20 Injured In New Jersey Arts Festival Shooting
+1 Dead, 22 Injured In New Jersey Arts Festival Shooting

 TRENTON (CBSMiami/AP) — Police are investigating a deadly shooting at a public event in New Jersey.

-Many of the 20 injured were treated for gunshot wounds, Mercer County Prosecutor Angelo Onofri said Sunday morning.
+17 of the 22 injured were treated for gunshot wounds.

 Four of those, including a 13-year-old boy, were in critical condition.

-He said that two suspects opened fire around 2:45 a.m. during the Art All Night festival that showcases local art, music, food and films.
+Mercer County Prosecutor Angelo Onofri said Sunday morning that two suspects opened fire around 2:45 a.m. during the Art All Night festival that showcases local art, music, food and films.

 One of the suspects, a 33-year-old man, was killed.
 Another suspect is in custody.